JJudge0/Menu-Console-work--VB.NET/README.md

 #### 2) Download the repository files (project) from the download section or clone this project by typing in the bash the following command:

 #### 3) git clone https://github.com/JJudge0/Menu-Console-work--VB.NET.git
-Imported it in VS CODE or any other Java IDE.
+Import it in VS CODE or any other Java IDE.

 Run the application :D